ethereum/execution-apis/src/engine/cancun.md

 3. The call **MUST** return `blobs` and `proofs` that match the `commitments` list, i.e. `assert len(blobsBundle.commitments) == len(blobsBundle.blobs) == len(blobsBundle.proofs)` and `assert verify_blob_kzg_proof_batch(blobsBundle.blobs, blobsBundle.commitments, blobsBundle.proofs)`.

 4. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload is less than the Cancun activation timestamp.

+### Deprecate `engine_exchangeTransitionConfigurationV1`

+This document introduces deprecation of [`engine_exchangeTransitionConfigurationV1`](./paris.md#engine_exchangetransitionconfigurationv1).
+The deprecation is specified as follows:

+1. Consensus layer clients **MUST NOT** call this method.

+2. Execution layer clients **MUST NOT** surface an error message to the user if this method is not called.

+3. Consensus and execution layer clients **MAY** remove support of this method after Cancun.
+If no longer supported, this method **MUST** be removed from the [`engine_exchangeCapabilities`](./common.md#engine_exchangecapabilities) request or response list depending on whether it is consensus or execution layer client.